u8array/Thomisidae/README.md

 This small MCP (Model Context Protocol) STDIO server binary is intended to provide controlled web access to LM Studio models

-In short: instead of giving a model unrestricted internet access, this server exposes a small set of well-defined, safer tools over MCP/STDIO that fetch HTTP content or extract links.
-That lets the host application (for example LM Studio) retain control over requests, filtering and auditing.

 Exposed tools:

 - `fetch_url_text` — fetches the HTML body content of a URL and returns it as plain text (with optional truncation).